hyHarco/hyHarco.github.io/_members/Jungsoo-Lee.md

 ---

 I'm interested in AI and BCI.
+I'm in the process of proficiently studying the force and impedance control of a robotic arm using brain waves.